 For questions concerning H.A.T.S.
 Class call 308-385-5316 ext.
 204 or email firstname.lastname@example.org

-Activities will take place at the turn-of-the-century farm and the rural school, and will include harvest-themed chores, daily duties, and some fun games too!
+Activities will take place in Railroad Town, and will include spring themed chores, daily duties, and some fun games too!

-During this day, participants can visit various locations and will receive stamps on their Passport To The Past for certain activities. when all stamps have been received, bring your passport to the Cleary House for a prize! $6.50 per person ages 5 & up and adults.
-(Includes passport.
-Children 4 & under: Free (no passport included.
-Additional passports may be purchased for $1.00 ea.
-Down load the registration form.
+During this day, participants can visit various locations and will receive stamps on their Passport To The Past for certain activities.
+When all stamps have been received, bring your passport to the Bandstand for a prize! $6.50 per person ages 5 & up and adults (Includes passport).
+Children 4 & under: Free (no passport included, however a passport may be purchased for $1.00 each).

 H.A.T.S.
 CLASSES – ONE HOUR